 Hergé was passionate about educating and informing young people.
 He knew what a difference a good education can make, especially when dealing with peoples and cultures different from our own.
 Every culture or country Tintin visited was carefully researched by Hergé and this is reflected in the books.

-The Travels of a Boy Reporter map continues this tradition with meticulous attention to detail and research.
+The Travels of a Boy Reporter continues this tradition with meticulous attention to detail and research.
 Every frame of every book was analyzed for clues.
-How people dressed, the languages spoken, the vegetation and the animals all helped pin point each step of Tintin’s journeys.
+How people dressed, the languages spoken, the vegetation and the animals all helped pin point each step on Tintin’s map of the world.

 “What I Always Wanted”